seppzer0/nDVWA/README.md

 Once the container is launched, you will be prompted whether to proceed with SSH configurations or just directly jump into Bash shell.

-Keep in mind that in order to establish an SSH connection between a container and a host machine, you need to setup an SSH server on the host machine first.<br>
+Keep in mind that in order to establish an SSH connection between a container and a host machine, you need to setup an SSH server on the host machine first.

 On a Debian-based machine:

 - install `openssh-server` package;